tylerweng/areality/README.md

 }
 ```

-### Landmark Page with Photo Cube swiping
+### Landmark Page with Photo Cube Rotation

 Users navigate to a landmark's page upon tapping its marker in the Maps Page.
-In the Landmark page
+In the landmark page, the user is presented with that landmark's overall rating, its hours of availability and user reviews.
+The user may also swipe the photo cube to rotate it.

 #### Photo Cube Rotation